(Updated 21 May 2020)

 The World Health Organization has confirmed that the main driver of transmission is from symptomatic patients, through coughing or sneezing.
 Transmission by people without symptoms is possible, but rare.

 Employers have a duty to provide and maintain, so far as is reasonably practicable, a working environment that is safe and without risks to the health of employees.
-This includes identifying risks to health or safety associated with potential exposure to the coronavirus.
+This includes identifying risks to health or safety associated with potential exposure coronavirus (COVID-19).

 Identifying risks to health

-Employers must identify whether there is a risk to health of employees from exposure to coronavirus at their workplace.
+Employers must identify whether there is a risk to the health of their employees from exposure to coronavirus (COVID-19) at their workplace.

-- monitoring expert advice as the coronavirus situation develops (for example, from the Department of Health and Human Services (DHHS))
+- monitoring expert advice as the coronavirus (COVID-19) situation develops (for example, from the Department of Health and Human Services (DHHS) – link below)